top of page

 Why My Day Really Starts At Noon??

-Today morning when I woke up, I felt so drowsy.
-My eyes were open, but my mind was still half asleep.
+Today morning when I woke up, I felt so drowsy and my eyes were open, but my mind was still half asleep.
 I sat for some time, but I did not feel like starting my work or learning anything new.
 As a matter of fact, this is now happening to me almost daily.
 I have noticed that my mornings were starting to become unproductive and my contributions to early morning meetings are just satisfactory.
-Often I feel my brain gets foggy at the time when I need to think and come up with a sol
+Often I feel my brain gets foggy at the time when I need to think and come up with a

 mentallurgical